topolvm/pvc-autoresizer/docs/maintenance.md

 - `Makefile`: Makefile for running envtest
 - `e2e/Makefile`: Makefile for running e2e tests

-`git grep 1.18`, `git grep image:`, and `git grep -i VERSION` might help us avoid overlooking necessary changes.
+`git grep <the kubernetes version which support will be dropped>, `git grep image:`, and `git grep -i VERSION` might help to avoid overlooking necessary changes.
 Please update the versions in the code and docs with great care.

 ### Update dependencies